pennlabs/kittyhawk-template/README.md

 2. Write the configuration in the `main.ts` file.
 A list of available constructs can be found in the Kittyhawk user guide and the Kittyhawk API documentation.

-3. Compile and synthesize the Kubernetes YAML using the command `npm run synth`.
+3. Compile and synthesize the Kubernetes YAML using the command `npm run build`.
 It it saved at `dist/kittyhawk.k8s.yaml`.